mehulagg/gitlab/doc/ci/quick_start/README.md

 To create a `.gitlab-ci.yml` file:

 1. Go to **Project overview > Details**.
-1. Above the file list, click the plus icon to add a new file:
+1. Above the file list, select the branch you want to commit to, click the plus icon, then select **New file**:

    ![New file](img/new_file_v13_6.png)